binomed/WebRemoteControlSpeaker/README.md

 A build.bat or build.sh was write to build the project to a dist directory

 1. Go to 'YourPresentation/plugin/web-remote-control'
-2. run 'build.bat' or 'build.sh'
+2. run 'build.bat' or 'build.sh' (for unix don't forget to give executive rights)

 This should create a "dist" directory with the project compile and it has normally download all the necessary dependancies